[DISCLOSURE: Cards from our partners are mentioned below.]

 1. Use Credit Cards With High Rewards on Common Holiday Purchases

 Some credit cards offer additional rewards for purchases from merchants where people do much of their holiday spending.
 For example, the Blue Cash Preferred Card From American Express offers 6% cash back at U.S. supermarkets on up to $6,000 per year in purchases and 3% cash back at select U.S. department stores.
 This can work out great when you are shopping for a holiday feast, or when you visit the department stores to get pictures with Santa or cross items off your gift list.
 In addition, supermarkets are also a great place to purchase gift cards when you don’t know what to get someone on your list.
-This card also offers 3% cash back on gasoline, but it has a $75 annual fee.
+This card also offers 3% cash back on gasoline, and currently has no annual fee for the first year of Card Membership.

 2. Make the Most of Rotating Bonus Categories